Skip to main content

 • Retelling their story in future marketing materials

 Additionally, let them know where the story will be published.
-Someone may feel comfortable sharing their story via direct mail or donation appeal letters but not on social media or your website, or vice versa, so it’s important to be clear with these details.
+Someone may feel comfortable sharing their story via direct mail or donation appeal letters but not on social media or your website, or vice versa.
+This kind of transparency also reinforces the trust that makes your storytelling credible, both to the people in your stories and to the audience who experiences them.

-You can make your stories compelling by infusing them with data and donor-centered copy, but you should also be sure to include plenty of the constituent’s own words whenever you can.
-By including direct quotes, testimonials, and video interviews, your stories remain authentic and will align with your constituents’ own experiences.
+Infusing your stories with data and donor-centered copy can make them more compelling, but you should also include the constituent’s own words whenever you can.
+Direct quotes, testimonials, and video interviews keep stories authentic and can help them align with your constituents’ own experiences.

 For example, say you’re creating a year-end giving appeal that includes a story about a beneficiary named Jaylen who completed your career readiness program this year.
-To center Jaylen’s voice in the appeal, you might ask him to fill out a survey answering questions about his experience.
-Then, you could use his answers in a storytelling element like this:
+To center Jaylen’s voice, you might ask him to fill out a short survey about his experience and use his answers in a storytelling element like this:

 For Jaylen, our career readiness program was a “game changer.”
 He joined the program three years out of high school because “finding work was an incredible challenge.”
 A month after graduating from our six-week program, Jaylen not only found a job he enjoyed—he said, “My whole outlook on life changed.
 I realized that I wasn’t stuck and that I really do have a future.
 That’s all thanks to the program.”

 When you share stories respectfully and ethically, storytelling becomes a powerful tool for marketing, fundraising, and relationship-building.
-If you’re not sure how to incorporate these stories into your fundraising strategies, you can consider engaging a marketing or fundraising consultant.
-We work with trusted partners like Quam Taylor and Firefly who can help you harness your storytelling to its full potential.
+If you’re not sure how to incorporate these stories into your fundraising strategies, there are a number of ways to build your skills — from nonprofit webinars to working with a marketing or fundraising consultant directly.
+We work with trusted partners like Quam Taylor and Firefly Partners who can help you harness your storytelling to its full potential.

 For more website and content strategy inspiration, browse past web design projects with nonprofit organizations.